wp-plugins/vicomi-comment-system/readme.txt

 * Minor changes to increase load time.
 Support ver 3.6.1.
 = 1.10 =
 * Readme file small changes.
+= 1.11 =
+* Added Gamification options - get credits for each action (writing a comment or voting on a comments).
+You may see credits in your profile page.

 == Upgrade Notice ==